- Rebooting Basics

-And here's a story about a visit to a rare insightful urologist:
+And here's a story about a visit to an insightful urologist:

 [Age 21] I could rarely maintain an erection long enough to finish.
 I started noticing loss of morning erections as well as a low sex drive in general.
 It got to a point where I could only get wood if I was watching some hardcore porn.
 I wasn't quite depressed, but I knew I had a problem.
 So I went to a doctor.
 He asked me a few questions and I answered honestly.

 He told me that a modern form of ED is due to watching too much porn.
 Our minds get used to that level of engagement, and anything short of it doesn't register to our sex drives.
 I was told to start exercising, quit watching porn for 3 months, and avoid sexual contact for about 6 weeks.
 No sex, no masturbation, etc.

 It was hard.
 But 4 weeks in, I started getting morning wood again.
 Between 5 and 6, I had a wet dream.
 Instead of using my kung-fu grip, began using [a Fleshlight].
 It's been 2 and a half months and I haven't watched porn yet.
 I've tried to get laid, and I got lucky last week.
 My performance was still nowhere near where I used to be, but it is significantly better.

 And another urologist (September, 2012)